BananaOps/tracker/README.md

 <p align="center" style="margin-top: 120px">

-  <h3 align="center">EventsTracker</h3>
+  <h3 align="center">Tracker</h3>

   <p align="center">
-    An Open-Source monitoring events solution.
+    An Open-Source monitoring events tracking solution.
     <br />
   </p>
 </p>

-## About EventsTracker
+## About Tracker

-EventsTracker is open-source alternative to Datadog events or Newrelic custom events.
+Tracker is open-source alternative to Datadog events or Newrelic custom events.
 The solution is composed of an api and a cli that enable the creation and retrieval of events in a Mongo or FeretDB database.

 The idea behind this solution is to provide a simple way of keeping track of everything that happens on your platform, especially in a world of distributed services.
 Track the start and end of a deployment incident or the opening of an incident.